-1. The licensee stated that anti-siphoning holes are present in SFP-attached piping that could lead to siphoning of water.
-The staff verified that the FSAR supports this statement (FSAR Sections 9.1.3.2.1.1 and 9.1.3.3).
+- 1. The licensee stated that anti-siphoning devices are installed on all SFP piping that could lead to siphoning.
+The staff verified that the FSAR supports this statement (FSAR Sections 9.1.2.3.3 and 9.1.2.3.5). - 2.
+The licensee stated that no 2-inch or smaller piping exits the SFP.
+The staff verified that the FSAR supports this statement (FSAR Figure 9.1-6.1).